British Comedy Guide

 Roy Jay

 By the end of 1973, having effectively edited his act and image while on stage, he had settled on a costume - a bright yellow boiler suit - and a routine - which featured some planned audience interaction, a few impressions, some pacey patter (decorated with the attempted 'naughty' catchphrase ''Kin 'ell!') and, by way of a finale, an Elvis Presley King Creole parody - which together disguised the derivative nature of his material so well that the dazzle was driving out the doubts.
 'Roy Jay must be rated as one of the most modern of today's young entertainers', enthused a reviewer in The Stage.
-'It can only be a matter of time before he has a TV break'.
+'It can only be a matter of time before he has a TV break.'

 That prediction would only be proven correct if, by 'a matter of time', it meant 'quite a long time', because, in spite of several more very positive appraisals in the press, Roy Jay was left to wait in vain for his break.
-One year on and, now billed as 'Norway's King of Comedy', he was still touring the clubs, providing the support act for the likes of a group of Polynesian singers in Hartlepool, the New Vaudeville Band in Derby and The Black and White Minstrels in Wolverhampton.
+One year on and, now billed as 'Norway's King of Comedy', he was still touring the clubs, providing the support act for the likes of a group of Polynesian singers in Hartlepool, The New Vaudeville Band in Derby and The Black and White Minstrels in Wolverhampton.

 Clearly restless, he continued to try different styles and images, looking for that magical mixture that would spark him into stardom ('I was always searching', he would later reflect, 'for something that hadn't been done before').
 He switched from the lively to the static, from the aggressive to the meek, from the mature to the childish, from the visual to the verbal and from the camp to the macho.
-He concentrated for a while on singing, at other times on impressions, and he even had a brief spell working alongside another up-and-coming comic, Dustin Gee (the future partner of Les Dennis), as a musical-comedy double act.
+He concentrated for a while on singing, at other times on impressions, and he even had a brief spell working alongside another up-and-coming comic, Dustin Gee (the future professional partner of Les Dennis), as a musical-comedy double act.

 Having gone through two failed marriages, and always struggling for money, there would be many times when, at least for short periods, his self-belief would be shaken so much - there was even one occasion when all of his hair fell out from the stress - that he distracted himself with drink.
-'I was getting depressed and downhearted by being given the big elbow', he would later say.
+'I was getting depressed and downhearted by being given the big elbow,' he would later say.
 'I was drinking twenty-four hours a day.
-I used to go to bed with two strong bottles of lager and a bottle of rum in case I woke up in the night'.
+I used to go to bed with two strong bottles of lager and a bottle of rum in case I woke up in the night.'

 Somehow or other, however, he would struggle back to sobriety and start the fight for fame all over again.
 He simply couldn't abandon the dream.